websites for girls

 asterisk Women of NASA

 (Site designed to encourage more young women to pursue careers in science, math, and technology.
 Includes profiles of female scientists, ideas for integrating the site's information into the curriculum, an annotated bibliography of books related to gender equity in math and science, and more.
+Some aspects of the site are available also in Spanish.
 Aimed primarily at K-12, but useful also at the college level.)

 asterisk Women's Sports Foundation